If you use Bohrium through Python, we strongly recommend to install Bohrium through pypi, which will include BLAS, LAPACK, OpenCV, and OpenCL support:

 Visit Bohrium on github.com and download the latest release: https://github.com/bh107/bohrium/releases/latest.
 Then build and install Bohrium as described in the following subsections.

-And some additional packages:
+And some additional packages for visualization:

 sudo apt-get install freeglut3 freeglut3-dev libxmu-dev libxi-dev